colbyj/bride-of-frankensystem/docs/examples/integrating_js_task.rst

 Python Code (``views.py``)
 --------------------------
-For more complex integrations you will need to write Python code inside of a ``views.py`` file, see :doc:`blueprints`.
+For more complex integrations you will need to write Python code inside of a ``views.py`` file, see :doc:`../advanced/advanced_custom_pages`.
 For this example you do not!
 We will use the features built into BOFS to handle the required logic.

 The Task (``my_task.js``)